Skip to main content

 Our objectives

-We will continue to advance our effort in 2023-2024 and remain firmly seated at the international table when issues important to Canadians are discussed to ensure that the Canadian perspective is heard and considered.
+We will continue to advance our effort in 2024-2025 and remain firmly seated at the international table when issues important to Canadians are discussed to ensure that the Canadian perspective is heard and considered.

 We also plan to use the traction we have gained to grow our international influence for private enterprises, NFPOs, and pension plans.
 We will work to advance global standard setting by providing thought leadership and global best practices for all major reporting entity categories in Canada’s private sector.

-To achieve our objectives, we will continue to:
+To do this, we will continue to:

 • maintain and grow strong strategic collaborations with standard setters across the world to amplify Canadian views on IFRS Accounting Standards, and discuss issues faced by private enterprises, NFPOs, and pension plans in Canada;